vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API void *umkaAllocData(void *umka, int size, UmkaExternFunc onFree);
 ```
+Allocates a reference-counted memory chunk.

+Parameters:

+* `umka`: Interpreter instance handle
+* `size`: Chunk size in bytes
-Allocates a reference-counted memory chunk of `size` bytes and returns a pointer to it. `onFree` is an optional callback function that will be called when the chunk reference count reaches zero.
-It accepts one parameter, the chunk pointer.
+* `onFree`: Optional callback function that will be called when the chunk reference count reaches zero.
+It accepts one parameter, the chunk pointer

+Returned value: Pointer to the allocated chunk.

 ```
 UMKA_API void umkaIncRef(void *umka, void *ptr);
 ```

-Increments the reference count of a memory chunk pointed to by `ptr`.
+Increments the reference count of a memory chunk.

+Parameters:

+* `umka`: Interpreter instance handle
+* `ptr`: Chunk pointer

 ```
 UMKA_API void umkaDecRef(void *umka, void *ptr);
 ```

-Decrements the reference count of a memory chunk pointed to by `ptr`.
+Decrements the reference count of a memory chunk.

+Parameters:

+* `umka`: Interpreter instance handle
+* `ptr`: Chunk pointer

 ```
 UMKA_API void *umkaGetMapItem(void *umka, UmkaMap *map, UmkaStackSlot key);
 ```
+Finds the map item by the given key.

+Parameters:

+* `umka`: Interpreter instance handle
+* `map`: Umka map
+* `key`: Key value

-Gets the pointer to the `map` item indexed by `key`.
-Returns `NULL` if the item does not exist.
+Returned value: Pointer to the map item, `NULL` if the item does not exist.

 ```
 UMKA_API char *umkaMakeStr(void *umka, const char *str);
 ```
 Creates an Umka string from a C string.
-Every string passed from the host C/C++ application to Umka should be created with this function.
+Every string passed from C/C++ to Umka should be created by calling this function.

+Parameters:

+* `umka`: Interpreter instance handle
+* `str`: C string pointer

+Returned value: Umka string pointer

 ```
 UMKA_API int umkaGetStrLen(const char *str);
 ```
 Returns the length of an Umka string.
 The result is always identical to that of `strlen`, but does not imply searching for the terminating null character.

+Parameters:

+* `str`: Umka string pointer

+Returned value: String length, in bytes, not including the null character.

 ```
 UMKA_API void umkaMakeDynArray(void *umka, void *array, void *type, int len);
 ```

-Creates a dynamic `array` (treated as a pointer to `UmkaDynArray(T)`).
-Here, `type` is the array type represented as an opaque pointer obtained by the `typeptr()` built-in function, `len` is the array length.
+Creates a dynamic array.
+Equivalent to `array = make(type, len)` in Umka.

+Parameters:

+* `umka`: Interpreter instance handle
+* `array`: Pointer to the dynamic array represented as `UmkaDynArray(ItemType)`
+* `type`: Dynamic array type that can be obtained by calling `typeptr([]ItemType)` in Umka
+* `len`: Dynamic array length

 ```
 UMKA_API int umkaGetDynArrayLen(const void *array);
 ```

-Returns the length of the dynamic `array` (treated as a pointer to `UmkaDynArray(T)`).
+Returns the length of a dynamic array.
+Equivalent to `len(array)` in Umka.

+Parameters:

+* `array`: Pointer to the dynamic array represented as `UmkaDynArray(ItemType)`

+Returned value: Dynamic array length

 ## Accessing Umka API dynamically

 Using the Umka API functions generally requires linking against the Umka interpreter library.
 This dependency is undesirable when implementing UMIs.
-In such cases, the same Umka API functions can be accessed dynamically, through the Umka interpreter instance passed to UMI functions.
+In such cases, the same Umka API functions can be accessed dynamically, through the Umka interpreter instance handle passed to the UMI functions.

 ### Types